 I have been running my own private practice for 6 years now.
 Before that I had worked as a Counsellor for NHS staff at Blackpool Victoria Hospital, as well as Counselling carers and patients at Rossendale Hospice.
 I have also worked with young adults and children in my jobs as a school Counsellor at Larches House and Talk Counselling service at Urban Exchange in Preston.

-I have recently moved to Brighton, but before this I was working 3 days a week at Runshaw College counselling students, facilitating a P.D. group on the Counselling Diploma at UCLan and facilitating group Supervision at the Ormskirk Bereavement Service.
+Before I moved to Brighton in 2016, I was working 3 days a week at Runshaw College counselling students, facilitating a P.D. group on the Counselling Diploma at UCLan and facilitating group Supervision at the Ormskirk Bereavement Service.
 In the last year I have also taught on the Experiential Person-Centred Counseling Degree program at Edge Hill University and the Level 2 Counselling Skills course at Runshaw Adult college.

 I feel that my varying roles as a Counsellor, Supervisor, Facilitator and Tutor have given me great learning and experience working with a wide range of issues and ages.
 I have had experience of working with children, adolescents, adults and the elderly with some of the following issues:

 I am a Fully Qualified and Senior Accredited Member of the British Association for Counselling & Psychotherapy (BACP.)
-I also follow the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
+I also follow the BACP Ethical Framework Counselling Professions.
 In short, this means that you can trust that the service I provide will be of a good standard and in line with my professional body.
 More information regarding BACP Ethical Framework Here.